Skip to content

 • Click on the blue button “Add a good”

-In the field “CN code”, enter the last two digits of the CN code
+• Under “CN code”, choose the next two digits of the commodity code.

 • The “Description of goods” is automatically filled in.
 The description can be edited.